Laura0607/PBfB2018/README.md

 ## Step_3: Count the amount of DNA sequences, count sequence lengths and modify header names.

-Run the shell script **step_3a.sh** in your terminal to count the amount of DNA sequences in your FASTA file

-Run the python script **step_3b.py** in your terminal in order to determine the DNA sequence length for each ID and save this as a .txt file..
+Run the python script **step_3a.py** in your terminal in order to determine the DNA sequence length for each ID and save this as a .txt file..
 Furthermore this programme prints the amount of sequences in your fasta file.

 Open the FASTA file in your texteditor (jEdit).
 Use regular expression in order to modify the header names.